-Thanh is an enterprising young woman who runs a travel agency which offers multiple services, among them street food tours and home cooking experiences.
+Thanh is an enterprising young woman who runs a Maia Travel agency which offers multiple services, among them street food tours and home cooking experiences.
 I certainly recommend both.

 Vietnamese people cook the old fashion way, by eyeballing it, or for instance by equating quantities to a common object.
 All in all, we made four different dishes.
 Thanh admitted that Vietnamese coconut braised pork is one of her favorite dishes, and I can certainly see why.
 Given its fabulous rich flavor, you would think that this is a complicated dish, but it really isn’t.

 Making Vietnamese coconut braised pork is super easy.
 The key here is to saute the pork until it is golden brown, and then add in the remaining ingredients.
 This dish is served with whole hard-boiled eggs which Thanh likes to saute in order to give them a golden color before placing them into the dish.

 One of the ingredients in Vietnamese coconut braised pork is palm sugar, which I bought at the market during my visit.
 Thanh said that you can also use regular brown sugar as a substitute.
 I have also read that you can make a mixture of brown sugar and molasses.